noperator/wifi-unredactor/README.md

 You'll need to **grant location services permission** to this application for it to work properly.

+1. Navigate to System Settings > Privacy & Security > Location Services.
+Make sure that Location Services is toggled to the "on" position.
-1. `𝄢 open ~/Applications/wifi-unredactor.app` to trigger the initial prompt for location services permission.
+2. `𝄢 open ~/Applications/wifi-unredactor.app` to trigger the initial prompt for location services permission.
 Click allow.
-2. Navigate to System Settings > Privacy & Security > Location Services.
+3. Navigate back to System Settings > Privacy & Security > Location Services.
 If you don't see `wifi-unredactor` in the list of apps, try refreshing the list by clicking the back button and then clicking back into Location Services.
 Toggle `wifi-unredactor` on.
 (For some reason, clicking allow in step 1 makes this app show up on the list, but in the off position.)

 ### Usage